+2. Thus, Leibniz's disagreements with empiricism are mentioned in the final paragraph of Ishiguro (1972, 45): "[Leibniz's] disagreement with many of the views of the empiricists, as with those of the Cartesians, sprang from his belief that their theories failed to account for the complex facts which fascinated him, whether these were about the language we have or about the concepts we use."
+These comments on empiricism and Cartesianism appeared at the end of sec.
+6, titled "Concepts Resolvable at Infinity," in the final chap.
+7, titled "Necessity and Contingency."
+Ishiguro's sec.
+6 is still present in the second edition (1990), although "Necessity and Contingency" is now chap.
+9 rather than 7 (this is due in part to the addition of chap.
+5, seeking to reduce infinitesimals to quantified propositions).
+The comment on empiricism and Cartesianism disappeared from the second edition, but here Ishiguro writes that Leibniz's reasoning "is not of an empiricist kind like that of Berkeley" (85).

+3. Ishiguro uses designate as an intransitive verb, and similarly for the verbs denote and refer.
+A term is said not to refer when the term does not actually refer to anything but rather is awaiting a clarification of the logical content of the sentence it occurs in, which would make the term disappear.
+An example is provided by Weierstrass's use of the term infinitesimal as discussed in sec.
+2.1.

+In conclusion, "Fictions [such as Leibnizian infinitesimals] are not entities to which we refer. . . .
+They are correlates of ways of speaking which can be reduced to talk about more standard kinds of entities" (Ishiguro 1990, 100; emphasis added).
 Such fictions (which are not entities) are exemplified by Leibnizian infinitesimals, in Ishiguro's view.
-Her contention is that, when Leibniz is still present in the second (1990) edition, though "Necessity and contingency" is now chapter 9 rather than 7 (this is due in part to the addition of Chapter 5 seeking to reduce infinitesimals to quantified propositions).
-The comment on empiricism and Cartesianism disappeared from the second edition, but here Ishiguro writes that Leibniz's reasoning "is not of an empiricist kind like that of Berkeley."
-[Ishiguro 1990, p.
-85]

-&lt;sup>3Ishiguro uses designate as an intransitive verb, and similarly for the verbs denote and refer.
-A term is said not to refer when the term does not actually refer to anything but rather is awaiting a clarification of the logical content of the sentence it occurs in, which would make the term disappear.
-An example is provided by Weierstrass's use of the term infinitesimal as discussed in Subsection 2.1.

-talked about infinitesimals, what he really meant was a certain quantified proposition, or more precisely a quantifier-equipped proposition.
+Her contention is that, when Leibniz talked about infinitesimals, what he really meant was a certain quantified proposition, or more precisely a quantifier-equipped proposition.
 In short, Leibniz was talking about ordinary numbers.

-For the 17th century context see [Alexander 2014].
-Ishiguro does mention "Leibniz's followers like Johann Bernoulli, de l'Hospital, or Euler, who were all brilliant mathematicians rather than philosophers," [Ishiguro 1990, pp. 79-80] but then goes on to yank Leibniz right out of his historical context by claiming that their modus operandi is prima facie a strange thing to ascribe to someone who, like Leibniz, was obsessed with general methodological issues, and with the logical analysis of all statements and the well-foundedness of all explanations. (ibid., p.
-80)
+For the seventeenth-century context, see Alexander (2014).
+Ishiguro does mention "Leibniz's followers like Johann Bernoulli, de l'Hospital, or Euler, who were all brilliant mathematicians rather than philosophers" (1990, 79-80) but then goes on to yank Leibniz right out of his historical context by claiming that their modus operandi "is prima facie a strange thing to ascribe to someone who, like Leibniz, was obsessed with general methodological issues, and with the logical analysis of all statements and the well-foundedness of all explanations" (80).

-Having thus abstracted Leibniz from his late 17th century context, Ishiguro proceeds to insert him in a late 19th century Weierstrassian cookbook.
-Such an approach to a historical figure would apparently not escape Unguru's censure:

-It is ... a historically unforgiveable sin ... to assume wrongly that mathematical equivalence is tantamount to historical equivalence.
-[Unguru 1976, p.
-783]

-Ishiguro seems to have been aware of the problem and at the end of her Chapter 5 she tries again to explain why I believe that Leibniz's views on the contextual definition of infinitesimals is [sic] different from those of other mathematicians of his own time who sought for operationist definitions for certain mathematical notions [Ishiguro 1990, p.
-99], but with limited success.
+Having thus abstracted Leibniz from his late seventeenth-century context, Ishiguro proceeds to insert him in a late nineteenth-century Weierstrassian cookbook.
+Such an approach to a historical figure would apparently not escape Unguru's censure: "It is . . . a historically unforgiveable sin . . . to assume wrongly that mathematical equivalence is tantamount to historical equivalence" (1976, 783).
+Ishiguro seems to have been aware of the problem, and at the end of chapter 5 she tries again to explain-"why I believe that Leibniz's views on the contextual definition of infinitesimals is [sic] different from those of other mathematicians of his own time who sought for operationist definitions for certain mathematical notions"-but with limited success (1990, 99).

-2. Testing the limits of syncategorematics
+2. Testing the Limits of Syncategorematics